New Year's food

 New Year's foods are dishes traditionally eaten for luck in the coming year.
 Many traditional New Year dishes revolve around the food's resemblance to money or to its appearance symbolizing long life, such as long noodles or strands of sauerkraut.
+Sweets, symbolizing a sweet new year, are often given or consumed.
 Some cultures and religions have evolved complex food traditions associated with the new year.

 History

 The winter solstice in the Northern Hemisphere was viewed as the demarcation point between one year and the next, and was traditionally a cause of feasting and celebration.
 Feasting during this period symbolized prosperity in the coming year.
 In Europe multiple pre-Christian festivals observed between the end of October and January such as Saturnalia, Hogmanay, Dies Natalis Solis Invicti, and Kalends of January were held to ensure the return of the Sun, and they typically required feasting, gift-giving, and partying.
 In early Christianity these were converted into Christian feast days such as Halloween, All Saints' Day, All Souls' Day, St, Martin's Day, St. Clement's Day, St. Catherine's Day, St. Andrew's Day, St. Nicholas's Day, St. Lucia's Day, St. Thomas the Apostle's Day, and the Twelve Days of Christmas, which started with Christmas Eve and ended with the Epiphany.

 The Germanic New Year and Festival of the Yule has been celebrated from mid-November through early January from pre-Christian times.
 Eating and drinking are central to the celebrations.
 In 567 CE the Second Council of Tours designated the days from Christmas Eve to the Epiphany as a feast period, which eventually was made into law in 877 as the Twelve Days of Christmas by Alfred the Great.
 In the 8th century Bede referred to the extended period of feasting as Giuli.

 The rituals of the extended festival surrounding January 1, including the traditional foods and hospitality required, served to build community.